 9. Since God created me to do good for me and is all powerful, can I accept that He only allows things to happen to me that are for my eternal benefit?

-(It does not make sense to create me to benefit me and then allow others to derail that plan.)
+(It does not make sense for an all-powerful Creator to create me to benefit me and then allow others to derail that plan.)

 10. Since God makes sure I only experience what is for my benefit, can I accept that each moment of my life is exactly the way it is supposed to be?